el0xren/GalaxyGeeksBot-old/README.md

 # GalaxyGeeksBot, a modular Telegram bot, written in Python

+# Important Notice
+ This repository has been moved to a new standalone repository: [el0xren/GalaxyGeeksBot](https://github.com/el0xren/galaxygeeksbot).

 ## How to use it
 - Clone `https://github.com/el0xren/GalaxyGeeksBot`
 - Execute `pip3 install .` to install all the dependencies